Programming-Training-And-Practice/architecture-design-main-information/microservice-architecture.md

 * Independent Deployment.
 * Fault Isolation.
 * Granular Scaling.
 Individual components can scale as per need, there is no need to scale all components together.
+* Easy to understand & develop - Services are smaller and more targeted
+* Software Quality - Since services are more targeted and have a limited scope
+* Scalability - Independent services can be scaled up and down to the application’s demands.
+* Reliability - Software bugs are isolated
+* Technology flexibility - Services can be developed using any language or technology stack.